Parserr alternative

 Try before you pay

 Parserr is an established, no-code email parser aimed at sales and operations teams, and its strength is a predictable rule builder: you define how to pull each value from a message, then reuse that rule on similar email.
 For a single, steady format that works well.
 The friction shows up as formats multiply.
 Each new sender or template tends to need its own rule, and a layout change can quietly break extraction until you notice and fix it.
-Parserr also focuses on the message body and standard fields, so pulling data out of the contents of a PDF or spreadsheet attachment is not its core job.
+A structured line-item table inside the email can also be fiddly to map into one rule when the row count changes from message to message.

 MailParse takes a different path to the same goal.
-Instead of a rule per format, you name the fields you want once, such as order_number, invoice_total, or tracking_number, and MailParse reads them across varied layouts, out of the body, out of HTML tables, and out of the contents of PDF, CSV, and spreadsheet attachments.
-You connect Gmail, Outlook, Microsoft 365, or IMAP, forward a message, or POST raw email to the REST API, and get back Excel, CSV, or JSON.
+Instead of a rule per format, you name the fields you want once, such as order_number, invoice_total, or tracking_number, and MailParse reads them across varied layouts, out of the body and out of HTML tables, turning each row of a line-item table into its own spreadsheet row.
+You connect Gmail, Outlook, Microsoft 365, or IMAP, or POST raw email to the REST API, and get back Excel, CSV, or JSON.
 This page compares the two honestly, including where Parserr is the better fit, so you can decide which suits your volume and how often your email formats change.

 Why teams move from Parserr to MailParse